wnsnaissante/vite/README.txt

 2024, Sophomore 2nd semester Advanced Data Structure Project 20233100 김준영
 ---
+Vite is a lightweight text editor developed as part of an advanced data structure project. it leverages a gap buffer structure for efficient text manipulation.
+---
 Known Bug
 1. Home, End key malfunction : Can outbound gap buffer or might not be in the exact location
 2. Gap buffer Cursor <-> Screen Cursor position doesn't match in some case